alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     }
     catch (Exception ex)
     {
-        // unsafe to proceed because user is not defined throw new InvalidOperationException("DeactivateUser failed at: load user", ex);
+        throw new InvalidOperationException("DeactivateUser failed at: load user", ex);
     }

-    // we have to manually check if user is null, since the operation could have failed
-    // it is clear in this example that we threw an exception, however, in larger programs
-    // it is ambigious and so defensive coding is the safe way to approach this if (user is null)
+    if (user is null)
         throw new InvalidOperationException("User not found");